Setting Up a Home Gym When You Have No Space

 They also offer a new way to train by working out cooperatively with a friend or family member with a range of exercises you can do together!
 Some of the best ways that you can do these are to use passes or throws to one another, or even against a wall.
 Again, this is an excellent use of explosive power movements.

-Push-up bars mean you can hit your pecs form a lot of different angles to help your arms, core, chest and shoulders.
-Pull-up bars help you hit your upper and mid back, your arms, abs, and even your chest.
-There’s a lot of choice and they are incredibly effective compound tools.
+Push-up bars mean you can hit your pecs from a lot of different angles to help your arms, core, chest and shoulders.
+Pull-up bars help you hit your upper and mid-back, your arms, abs, and even your chest.
+There are a lot of choices, and they are incredibly effective compound tools.

 Gym mats are also suitable for doing yoga or other bodyweight exercises.
 Keeping yourself safe and protected during your training is vital.

 We’ve mentioned using your body weight a few times already, we know, but it’s vital information to have.
 Your bodyweight can be adapted in a lot of different ways to keep your training accessible and practical for your goals and your needs, and bodyweight equipment can help you a lot.